bahmutov/cypress-map/README.md

 **Assertion**

-Checks the exact text match for a single element or multiple ones
+Checks the exact text match or regular expression for a single element or multiple ones

 ```js
 cy.get('#name').should('read', 'Joe Smith')